WojciechMatuszewski/programming-notes/aws-stuff.md

 - basically it allows you to **simplify ETL jobs**, but if the thing that you want to do is not supported it **may seem limited**.

 * **job is relaying on EC2, AWS GLUE does not have this limitation**.
 It manages the lifecycle of EC2

+- in terms of overhead and managment it is like **Elastic Beanstalk of ETL services**

 #### Kinesis